webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 <syntaxhighlight lang="xml">
 <path
    id = "eyelids"
    d  = "M 200,100 Q 100,200 0,100 Q 100,0 200,100"
-    fill         = "none"
-    stroke       = "black"
-    stroke-width = "2"
-/>
+   >
 </syntaxhighlight>

 [[Image:svg_overview_eyeball_eyelid.png]]

-Part of each curve's definition is a ''control point'' that influences that shape of the curve, but do not themselves render.
+Each curve's definition includes ''control points'' that influence the shape of the curve, but that do not themselves render.
 Starting from the right corner (''M'' for ''move to''), the first quadratic (''Q'') curve's control point is placed at the top, and the destination is the left corner.
 The second quadratic curve places its control point at